Kaylaesmith1/budget_busters/README.md

 ### UX Design - Strategy
 ------------------------
+Mobile-first development.

 ### UX Design Strategy - Target audience
-* The target audience includes
+* The target audience includes users who have access to a smartphone or larger-screen device, who have an income (we are currently thinking in terms of monthly income) which is their spending budget, and who are wish to track their spending data, in order to get insights on spending patterns and track progress towards their financial goals.

 ## UX Design Scope
 ----------------

-### UX Design Scope -- User Requirements and Expectations

 ### UX Design Scope - Data
 The data being captured and displayed relates to a user's personal financial circumstances.